Chronic Neck Pain : Postural Causes and A Unique Fix

 • More positive effects of exercise: Sitting for hours weakens muscles, bones and hearts.
 Frequent moderate exercise (5 minute intervals to 60 mins sustained at 40-60% of maximal aerobic capacity) helps strengthen the body as well as the immune system.
 A 2012 study in the journal, Circulation, reported that physically active participants (at least 2.5 hr. per week of moderate to vigorous physical activity as assessed by questionnaire) at the start of the study had lower levels of inflammatory CRP (C-reactive protein) and IL-6 than sedentary participants, and over a ten year period lower levels were maintained.
 Increases in physical activity decreased inflammatory levels even more.
 See "Physical Activity and Inflammatory Markers Over 10 Years: Follow-Up in Men and Women from the Whitehall II Cohort Study" Hamer et al. Also see a recent study, Intensity versus duration of physical activity: implications for the metabolic syndrome.
 A prospective cohort study by Laursen et al. (2012).
 They reported that brisk walking speed reduced the risk of Metabolic Syndrome more effectively than longer, slower walks.

 • Negative effects of too much exercise: But as often happens, too much of a good thing can have negative effects.
-Repeated bouts of very strenuous exercise can negatively effect the immune system. (see Exercise and the Immune System by Brolinson et al.) Dealing with chronic physical stress requires lots of energy both for metabolism and repair.
+Repeated bouts of very strenuous exercise can negatively effect the immune system. (see Exercise and the Immune System by Brolinson et al., Is it Time to Skip the Gym? by Robert Mocharla, MD, and Overtraining Syndrome by R. Budgett,) Dealing with chronic physical stress requires lots of energy both for metabolism and repair.
 But optimal maintenance of the immune system also takes a lot of energy.
 Immune cells such as white blood cells have a high turnover rate and constantly need to be replaced.
 Immune cells themselves are very metabolically active, making and storing large amounts of inflammatory mediators, or producing large amounts of immune-related products such as immunoglobulins (e.g. antibodies).
 Energy and resources being limited, the body must choose between spending it on the more immediate danger of physical stress, or the relatively long term need for an optimal immune system.
 Generally the immune system loses.
 The adrenals pump out cortisol in response to stress and inhibits the immune system.

 Because of hypersensitive mast cells, I've often had episodes of inflammatory mediator release from aerobic exercise.
 Even in people with normal mast cells, the onset of vigorous exercise is accompanied by large but short-lived releases of cytokines from hard working tissues such as muscle and perhaps even lung tissue due to the drying and irritation of mucous membrane from rapid breathing.
 (I had a moderate reaction after doing several minutes of rapid "yogi" breathing, something I won't do again.)
 But even so, regular exercise in most people is consistently associated with lower levels of inflammatory mediators and reduced fatty tissue inflammation.
 Luckily, I found a way to exercise without the mast cell problems.
 In the article, "Exercise induced Anaphylaxis: A Serious but Preventable Disorder" by Miller et. al., they advise doing strenuous exercise before eating in the morning or five hours after eating.
 Timing meals and exercise in this way has allowed me to do 20 minutes workouts on an exercise-cycle and take a twice weekly physical fitness class that includes a half hour of step aerobics.